There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) explain generic principles of clinically relevant normal and abnormal human structure, function, behaviour and development of the cardiovascular and respiratory systems and the head, neck and sensory organs; (2) outline the classification, epidemiology, aetiology, pathophysiology and natural history of specified medical conditions within the cardiovascular and respiratory systems and the head, neck and sensory organs; (3) outline the common clinical and pathological manifestations of specified medical conditions within the cardiovascular and respiratory systems and the head, neck and sensory organs; (4) outline the diagnostic and therapeutic principles for specified medical conditions within the cardiovascular, and respiratory systems and the head, neck and sensory organs; and (5) discuss strategies for health maintenance, promotion, screening and disease prevention for specified medical conditions within the cardiovascular, respiratory systems and the head, neck and sensory organs.
+Students are able to (1) explain generic principles of clinically relevant normal and abnormal human structure, function, behaviour and development of the cardiovascular and respiratory systems; (2) outline the classification, epidemiology, aetiology, pathophysiology and natural history of specified medical conditions within the cardiovascular and respiratory systems; (3) outline the common clinical and pathological manifestations of specified medical conditions within the cardiovascular and respiratory systems; (4) outline the diagnostic and therapeutic principles for specified medical conditions within the cardiovascular and respiratory systems; and (5) discuss strategies for health maintenance, promotion, screening and disease prevention for specified medical conditions within the cardiovascular and respiratory systems.

 - Unit Coordinator(s)

 - Unit rules